 Tasks: Checking in conference attendees at the registration desk, selling merchandise, assisting with speaker sessions, and more.

 Perks: If you are willing to volunteer for 5 or more hours, your meeting registration fee will be waived and there is limited opportunity for lodging.

 Contact: Claire Ingel at email@example.com with your enthusiastic commitment to volunteer, or if you have any questions.

 Deadline to sign up: March 5th

-- Cal-Neva Chapter AFS travel grant to April 5-7, 2017 meeting.
+- Cal-Neva Chapter AFS is awarding an individual travel grant as well as a student subunit travel grant to the April 5-7, 2017 meeting.
 See link for further information and application.

 - Montana Chapter AFS travel grants to May 22-27, 2017 meeting.
 See website link for application.